 He couldn’t have been prouder and for the 10 years I worked there, he loved asking me about it, seeing me progress over time and would proudly discuss how banking was the way forward, and what trends were occurring in the banking industry, whenever I visited.

-Then came the day when I had to tell him I was leaving my career in Banking to pursue my dream to become a full time blogger and to work for myself.
+Then came the day when I had to tell him I was leaving my career in Banking to pursue my dream to become a full time blogger and to set up my own business to work for myself.
 I dreaded that day so much and I still remember that look of shock on his face, for it was his dream career for me, his only granddaughter.

-However, he could see that I had passion for my blog, and he knew that it was bringing me so many opportunities and so instead he totally backed my decision and since then he has been one of my biggest supporters, always asking my parents what I am up to and where I am off to next and taking a keen interest in every aspect of it.
+However, he could see the passion I had and he knew all the opportunities I was getting and so instead he totally backed my decision to start a business and since then he became one of my biggest supporters, always asking my parents what I am up to and where I am off to next and taking a keen interest in every aspect of it.